BestTimesToVisit.com Logo

 food

-Don't miss the fresh seafood grilled right on the harbor!
-You can pick your fish, prawns, or sardines from the stalls and have them cooked on the spot for a delicious and affordable meal.
-Just be prepared for a bit of friendly haggling over the price before they start cooking.
+Don't miss the fresh seafood grilled right at the harbor!
+You can pick your fish, prawns, or calamari directly from the stalls and have them cooked on the spot for a fraction of restaurant prices.
+Just be prepared for a bit of friendly haggling.

 culture